sarjukumargurung/argoCD-gitops-demo/README.md

 kubectl apply -n argocd -f https://githubusercontent.com
 ```

-## 5. Deploy an example guestbook app via the CLI or UI to verify that Argo CD successfully pulls and reconciles states inside your local Kind environment.
+## 5. Deploy an example guestbook app to verify that Argo CD successfully pulls and reconciles states inside your local Kind environment.

 Save this as guestbook-app.yaml and run kubectl apply -f guestbook-app.yaml: